KoalaOps/login-aws/README.md

 **Example:** `ecr_registries: "123456789012,987654321098"`

 ### When to use `ecr_repositories`
-Use when you want to **ensure repositories exist** in your account:
+Use when you want to **ensure a repository exists** in your account:
-- Auto-creating repos for new services
+- Auto-creating a repo for a new service
 - CI/CD pipelines that may run before infrastructure setup
 - Avoiding "repository not found" errors

-Example: `ecr_repositories: "backend,frontend,worker"`
+Example: `ecr_repositories: "my-app"`

+**Note:** Currently limited to a single repository.
+For multiple repositories, run the action multiple times or create them separately.

 **Note:** These can be used together - `ecr_registries` for cross-account access, `ecr_repositories` for repo creation.